 After a year living in the Canaries, I decided to try to get a visa again to Australia.

-It got refused again, so I changed my plan and moved to Fuerteventura instead.
-At that time, I was very disappointed about not being able to move back to Australia but now I am very happy about it.
+It got refused again, so I changed my plan and moved to Fuerteventura as I got an opportunity to work there as a photographer.
+At that time, I was very disappointed about not being able to move back to Australia but I wasn‘t sad for a long time as I fell in love with the island and I met my boyfriend.
+By now I am very happy about how everything turned out.
 I appreciate that I am close to Hungary, so whenever to decide to visit my family or my friends, I just jump on the plane and I am there in a couple of hours.
 Not to mention, that Undersea Bikini probably wouldn’t have born if I stayed in Australia.
 Everything happens for a reason, doesn’t it?

 Fuerteventura is a small Spanish island with the usual island mentality.